zaproxy/zaproxy-website/site/content/docs/contribute/_index.md

   - name: 'Coding'
     link: coding/
-    desc: last but definitely not least, you can help us make ZAP a better tool
+    desc: because writing code is key to all tools

+  - name: 'Core Team'
+    link: core-team/
+    desc: heres what the ZAP Core Team is about and how you can join us

 cascade:
   EditableContent: true